Strictly Speaking: Equal Rights Should Have No Deadline

-Erica Benson, the campaign coordinator for Project 28 MO, a Kansas City-area organization working for ERA ratification, moderates the discussion a week before the nation observes Women’s Equality Day on August 26.
+Erica Benson, the campaign coordinator for Project 28 MO, a Kansas City-area organization working for ERA ratification, moderates the discussion in conjunction with this week's observance of Women’s Equality Day.
 This month also marks the centennial of the ratification of the 19th Amendment, granting women the right to vote.

 On the panel:

 - Julie Chi-hye Suk, a professor of sociology, political science, and liberal studies at the City University of New York Graduate Center and author of We the Women: The Unstoppable Mothers of the Equal Rights Amendment

 - Carol Jenkins, co-president and CEO of the ERA Coalition/Fund for Women’s Equality

 - Carrie N. Baker, professor of the study of women and gender at Smith College

 - Nevada state Sen. Pat Spearman, who was instrumental in the state’s 2017 ratification of the ERA

 - Kate Kelly, an attorney specializing in international human rights litigation and host of the podcast Ordinary Equality

 - Marco Gonzalez, Texas State Director for Generation Ratify, the national youth-led movement to ratify the ERA

 The online event is co-presented by the Women’s Equality Coalition of Greater Kansas City.
 Watch it live at YouTube.com/kclibrary.